workshopdemos/test4z/testdrive/README_TEST.md

 #### Conclusion

-This demo scenario shows how to generate a test coverage report, edit a test case and add statements to a test file.
+This demo scenario shows how to generate a test coverage report, edit, fail a test case and add statements to a test file.